wobsoriano/vue-stripe/docs/src/content/docs/getting-started/embedded-components.md

 ## Checkout provider

 The `Elements` provider allows you to use [Element components](https://docs.stripe.com/sdks/stripejs-react?ui=elements#element-components) and access the [Stripe object](https://docs.stripe.com/js/initializing) in any nested component.
+Render a `CheckoutProvider` at the root of your Vue app so that it’s available everywhere you need it.

 ```vue
 <script setup>